20 Jan 2025

 3. Secure any loose items

-Remember, storms can hit while you’re not at home, so aim to keep outdoor areas tidy, and stow away items likely to be picked up by strong winds, rather than leaving them out in the open.
+Remember, storms can hit while you’re not at home, so aim to keep outdoor areas tidy, and secure or stow away items likely to be picked up by strong winds, rather than leaving them out in the open.

 4. Have an emergency storm kit

-Storms can leave you without power and water, potentially for several days.
-Having an emergency kit ready can help you get by until services are restored.
 Your storm kit should include medications, a torch and portable radio, spare batteries, first-aid kit, supplies of food and drinking water, blankets and clothing.
-Your kit can also include important documents stored in waterproof containers.
+It can also include important documents stored in waterproof containers.

 5. Stay safe as the storm approaches